ZeroBone/PresMonDec/README.md

 expr = congruent(5 * x, 3 * y, 7)
 ```
 Also, the monadic decomposition may not work if the formula has satisfying assignments where some variable values are negative.
-It is therefore required to add `x >= 0` constraints for all variables `x` if the formula doesn't already restrict negative values for variables.
+It is therefore important to add `x >= 0` constraints for all variables `x` if the formula doesn't already restrict negative values for variables.

 ## First method